-6 Canada's assessment of the potential socioeconomic impact of draft laws is somewhat irregular, as regulatory impact assessments (RIA) are performed randomly, except in areas such as environmental projects where they are required by statute.
 The current government has faced persistent complaints that it has made explicit efforts to discourage the use of research and science in policymaking through cuts to federal science programs, legislative changes implemented as a part of the recent budget implementation bill, and the muzzling of scientists in government agencies (notably Environment Canada).
-The replacement of the mandatory long-form census with the voluntary National Household Survey (NHS) was seen by many academics as a major impediment to informed and evidence-based policymaking.
+The replacement of the mandatory long-form census with the voluntary National Household Survey (NHS) is seen by many think tanks, economists and academics as a major impediment to the development of informed and evidence-based policymaking, as it compromises the government's ability to provide an accurate picture of Canada's population.